danang-id/simple-crypto-js/README.md

 ## Built With

-Written in [TypeScript](https://typscriptlang.org/), built into ECMAScript 5.
+Written in [TypeScript](https://typscriptlang.org/), built into ECMAScript 5 using the TypeScript compiler and webpack bundler.

 ## Contribution

 To contribute, simply fork this project, and issue a pull request.

-## Versioning
+## Version Management

-We use [SemVer](http://semver.org/) for versioning.
+We use [SemVer](http://semver.org/) for version management.
 For the versions available, see the [tags on this repository](https://github.com/danang-id/simple-crypto-js/tags).

 ## Authors